Considering a New Cat? Maybe a Purebred Is Right for You

 If you’ve ever wondered what a cat would look like without fur, the Sphynx might be the answer.
 This fascinating breed is nearly hairless, with skin that produces sebaceous oils typically transferred to the fur in other cats.
 Because of this, Sphynx cats require regular cleaning to remove these oils and prevent skin infections.

 The breed’s origins date back to 1975 when a spontaneous mutation occurred in a litter of shorthaired cats.
 Among the kittens was one hairless cat, named Epidermis.
 The following year, another hairless kitten, a male named Dermis, was born.
-When Epidermis was bred with a normal shorthaired cat, the offspring were all furred.
-However, when Epidermis was bred to one of her sons, three hairless kittens were born.
-It was discovered that the hairless trait is recessive, meaning both parents must carry the gene for the kittens to be hairless.
+When breeders crossed Epidermis with a normal shorthaired cat, the offspring all had fur.
+However, when they crossed Epidermis with one of her sons, three hairless kittens were born.
+They discovered that the hairless trait is recessive, meaning both parents must carry the gene for the kittens to be hairless.

-The breed was named after the ancient Sphynx monument in Egypt.
-Sphynx cats are known for their devotion and loyalty, often forming strong bonds with their owners.
+People named the breed after the ancient Sphynx monument in Egypt.
+Sphynx cats show devotion and loyalty, often forming strong bonds with their owners.
 They love attention and will happily purr when their favorite person is nearby.
 These cats are also highly athletic, enjoying activities like jumping to high places or even hanging upside down from climbing trees.
 Despite their lively personalities, Sphynx cats dislike being left alone.
 Having another cat companion can help keep them entertained and content when you’re away.

 While these unusual cats might not appeal to everyone, their striking appearance and playful, affectionate nature may be exactly what you’re looking for in a new pet.